-You can set the following variables using the Configuration Explorer GUI tool, or by editing the common.cfg configuration file, or as environment variables.
+You can set the following variables as environment variables using the Configuration Explorer GUI tool, or by editing the common.cfg configuration file.
+Alternatively, you can modify some of these configuration variables at runtime using the SetConfigValue() series of APIs, and you must preface the configuration variable with "Common.", for example Common.IT DAEMON PORT.

 Variable Description IT_DAEMON_PORT TCP port number for the Orbix daemon.
-IT_DAEMON_SERVER_BASE The starting TCP port number for servers launched by the Orbix daemon.
+IT_DAEMON_SERVER_BASE A server that is launched in separate processes listens on its own port.
+The first server port assigned is IT_DAEMON_SERVER_BASE plus 1, subsequently allocated ports increment until IT_DAEMON_SERVER_BASE plus IT_DAEMON_SERVER_RANGE.
 IT_DAEMON_SERVER_RANGE The number set in this variable is used together with that set in IT_DAEMON_SERVER_BASE to determine the range of port numbers available for Orbix servers.
+IT_DEFAULT_CLASSPATH This is a colon-separated list of full path names specifying the location of class files for the Java Interpreter.
+Default value points to the CLASSPATH environment variable.
 IT_IMP_REP_PATH The full path name of the Implementation Repository directory.
 IT_INT_REP_PATH The full path name of the Interface Repository directory.
-IT_LOCAL_DOMAIN The name of the local internet domain; for example, iona.com.
-IT_LOCATOR_PATH The full path name of the directory holding the locator files.
+IT_JAVA_INTERPRETER The number set in this variable is used together with that set in IT_DAEMON_SERVER_BASE to determine the range of port numbers available for Orbix servers.
+IT_LOCAL_DOMAIN The name of the local internet domain, for example, microfocus.com.